 - Commissioned an irrigation review and plan to assure sufficient watering of the garden.
-This plan has been submitted to the Irrigation Department at Seattle Parks.

 Thanks to a grant from the Pendleton & Elisabeth Carey Miller Charitable Foundation, our first irrigation repair and extension project was completed in late 2015 near the Watertower.
 Gone are the leaky pipes at the south end of the park, and the long-dry garden beds now have water piped to them.
 As we add new beds and improve plantings in Volunteer Park, irrigation upgrades and expansion will be a continual part of our ongoing projects.

 A big thank you goes to those who have and are contributing to these projects!